-The duties of public safety officers are an important component of the University operation including call taking, dispatching campus police to calls for service and emergencies, monitoring burglar alarm and fire alarm systems, monitoring CCTV and VCR's, monitoring the access control system, activating access points incorporated in the access control system.
-Monitoring the 911 system which incorporates the satellite campuses at Timonium and Columbia.
+The duties of public safety officers are an important component of the University operation including call taking, dispatching campus police to calls for service and emergencies, monitoring burglar alarm and fire alarm systems, monitoring CCTV and monitoring the access control system.
+Monitoring the 911 system which incorporates the two graduate centers and Belvedere Square clinic.

 Public safety officers receive thousands of phone calls every year for information, services, and complaints as well as emergency 911 calls.
 Public safety officers are initial contact persons with the public and have the large responsibility in each instance of portraying the professionalism and customer service skills that will leave the public with a lasting positive image of the University.

 Public safety officers dispatch campus police to all emergencies and service calls.
 Public safety officers coordinate the dispatch of campus police with that of external emergency response agencies.

 The CCTV (Closed Circuit Television) System is used to monitor the activities on all campus and the satellite campus at the Timonium Graduate Center.
 Public safety officers monitor the CCTV System 24 hours a day, seven days a week.
 The cameras are used to deter criminal activity and mischievous behavior, as well as used as an investigative tool in a reactive capacity.

 The 911 system was developed in a cooperative effort between Loyola and the Baltimore City Police Department.
 This system provides vital information to the Loyola communications center including the exact address and phone number of the location from which the call was made.
 The satellite campuses at the Timonium Graduate Center and the Columbia Graduate Center, though in different jurisdictions, have also been incorporated into the 911 system.
 The Loyola communications center also receives this information.

 Burglar Alarm Systems